-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Itron, Inc. (the "Company") of proxies for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held at the DoubleTree Hotel - City Center, Spokane Falls Ballroom - Suite A, 322 North Spokane Falls Court, Spokane, Washington, at 8:00 a.m., local time, on Wednesday, May 6, 1998, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Itron, Inc. (the "Company") for use at the Annual Meeting of Shareholders (the "Annual Meeting").
+The meeting is to be held at the Doubletree Hotel--Spokane City Center, Grand Ballroom--Salon 5, 322 North Spokane Falls Court, Spokane, Washington, at 8:00 a.m., local time, on Wednesday, May 5, 1999, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
 The principal executive offices of the Company are located at 2818 North Sullivan Road, Spokane, Washington 99216.
-It is expected that this Proxy Statement and accompanying Proxy will be mailed to shareholders on or about April 1, 1998.
+It is expected that this Proxy Statement and accompanying Proxy will be mailed to shareholders on or about March 22, 1999.